TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

   ],
 ) <memory_bank_images>

-- problem also identified by (TODO: cite MOCO)
+- problem also identified by authors of MoCo @moco
-- authors experiments, displaced in @moco_vs_mb, show that even a memory bank that maps all training examples performs significantly worse than using the actual batch size it tries to mimic
+- authors experiments, displayed in @moco_vs_mb, show that even a memory bank that maps all training examples performs significantly worse than using the actual batch size it tries to mimic
 - especially with lower batch sizes
 - this type of memory bank need to sample up to 65,536 ($K=65,536$) negative examples to match actual, comparatively small, batch size of 1024